-Sale Of The Weinstein Company Delayed by Lawsuit
+Sale Of The Weinstein Company Delayed By Lawsuit

-The Weinstein Company is being sued by the New York attorney general Eric Schneiderman for alleged civil rights violations in the workplace, delaying the sale of the company.
+The Weinstein Company is being sued by New York attorney general Eric Schneiderman for alleged civil rights violations in the workplace, delaying the sale of the company.
 The lawsuit filed electronically in the Manhattan State Supreme Court delays the sale of the company amid the allegations against Harvey Weinstein.
-The company has been greatly affected by the allegations, of sexual misconduct against Mr. Weinstein.
-The revelations by The New York Times of decades of sexual harassment, against Harvey in October have put the company on the brink of bankruptcy.
+The company has been greatly affected by the allegations of sexual misconduct against Mr. Weinstein.
+The October revelations by the New York Times highlighting decades of sexual harassment against Harvey have put the company on the brink of bankruptcy.

-The timing of the lawsuit has halted the sale of the company for $275 million, plus $225 million debt to investors according to The New York Times.
-Maria Contreras-Sweet, who ran the Small Business Administration under President Obama led the investors interested in the company.
+The timing of the lawsuit has halted the sale of the company for $275 million, plus $225 million debt to investors, according to the New York Times.
+Maria Contreras-Sweet, who ran the Small Business Administration under President Obama, led the investors interested in the company.
 The business woman has publicly said a multimillion-dollar settlement fund would be put in place for Weinstein’s accusers.
-Details of the sale indicate that Harvey and Bob Weinstein who own 42 percent of the company would not be receiving any monetary compensation.
+Details of the sale indicate that Harvey and Bob Weinstein, who own 42 percent of the company, would not be receiving any monetary compensation.
 A BBC report also corroborates the abrupt stop in the sale of the company because of the lawsuit by Mr. Schneiderman.

-The Weinstein Company, according to the lawsuit, has been under investigation for four months in view of the allegations against Harvey.
+The Weinstein Company, according to the lawsuit, has been under investigation for four months due to the allegations against Harvey.
 The lawsuit says that the management and board of directors were aware of Harvey’s harassment of employees and interns but ignored it.

 New York Attorney General Eric Schneiderman sues disgraced movie mogul Harvey Weinstein and his former company https://t.co/mA4Vrl22l8 pic.twitter.com/BAO8NIuaKD